For Current Deals & Great Tips Look for the Mickey Ears

 Grandparents (aunts, uncles, divorced spouses, etc) who have small children from out-of-state visiting, may be able to get around the Florida Resident ID requirements when purchasing Florida Resident children tickets since an ID is not required to buy the tickets.

-WDW’s Annual Pass Monthly Payment program is available to those purchasing or renewing an Florida Resident annual pass online or in person at the theme park ticket window or Downtown Disney Guest Relations location, except on passes where noted below.
+WDW’s Annual Pass Monthly Payment program is available to those purchasing or renewing an Florida Resident annual pass online or in person at the theme park ticket window or Disney Springs Guest Relations location, except on passes where noted below.
 Florida Residents make a down payment equal to the price of a non-discounted one-day Magic Your Way base ticket and then pay the remainder through 12 recurring automatic monthly payments scheduled for the year.
 It’s interest and finance charge free.
 The contract purchaser must be able to provide valid proof of Florida Residency and be at least 18 years of age.
 Passes can be renewed up to 60 days before and 30 days after expiration.

 Annual Pass options for Florida Residents: